sondreb/blockcore-vault/README.md

 While we are commited to supporting the standard, our initial release of the software will use custom authentication and unencrypted storage.

+The Blockcore Vault is also an [verifiable data registry](https://w3c.github.io/did-core/#dfn-verifiable-data-registry), that can host and provide DID Documents and DIDs.

+## Deployment Modes

+The Blockcore Vault can be deployed and configured in various modes, including:

+- Permissionless and free public storage.
+- Limited  to approved DIDs only (only allow known entities to manage data).
+- Decentralized (multiple-nodes)
+- Centralized (single-node).
+- Filtered mode, used to present / host / marketplace a filtered set of VCs, e.g. "Crypto Company Registry" or "Restaurant Reviews".

 ## Development Plans

 The initial version of the Blockcore Vault will be a basic unencrypted storage API that can be utilize by apps to store user's data.